kcp-dev/kcp/docs/content/concepts/sharding/shards.md

 path does not depend on the root shard.
 To reach the view through a front-proxy, add a `/services/` path mapping; any shard can be the backend.

+The front-proxy itself discovers shards through the Admin workspace: the kubeconfigs given via `--shard-peer-kubeconfig` (falling back to the `--root-kubeconfig` server) are boot-time seeds only.
+Every shard observed through the view joins the failover peer set at runtime and decommissioned shards leave it, so with short-lived shards the discovery channel keeps working as long as any currently registered shard is reachable, even after all seeds are gone.

 `Shard` objects in the `root` workspace are protected by admission: shards register themselves and own their objects, so all direct writes (create, update including annotations, delete) by non-system users are denied with a